FIT-IVS-segmentation-fault-core-dumped/IVS-projekt-2/README.md

 # IVS projekt 2
 ![Application screenshot](screenshot.png)

-## Calc
+## FIT Calc

-The Calc app is a powerful and easy-to-use tool for performing calculations.<br>
+The FIT Calc app is a powerful and easy-to-use tool for performing calculations.<br>
 This app was developed as a school project by a team of three students from VUT FIT university.<br>
 Made in Rust and Druid framework.